Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Acknowledgements

 \section{Acknowledgements}

-Our numerical simulations were performed on {\em Zeus} of Coventry University and the {\em Sulis} Tier 2 HPC platform hosted by the Scientific Computing Research Technology Platform at the University of Warwick.
-A. Poth{\'e}rat acknowledges support from the Royal Society under the Wolfson Research Merit Award Scheme (grant reference WM140032).
+Part of this research was funded by Constellium Technology Center (C-TEC).} Our numerical simulations were performed on {\em Zeus} of Coventry University and the {\em Sulis} Tier 2 HPC platform hosted by the Scientific Computing Research Technology Platform at the University of Warwick.
+A. Poth{\'e}rat acknowledges support from EPSRC, under grant No. EP/X010937/1.